kuri65536/GenieExamples/gnome-wiki/ConditionalCompilationSample.md

 # Projects/Vala/ConditionalCompilationSample - GNOME Wiki!

-# Vala Conditional Compilation Sample
+# Genie Conditional Compilation Sample
 A contrived example demonstrating conditional compilation usage and features.
 This is not a macro preprocessor.